kdahlquist/DahlquistLab/documents/protocols/Microarray-Data-Analysis-Workflow.md

 #### Within-strain ANOVA

-The purpose of the witin-stain ANOVA test is to determine if any genes had a gene expression change that was significantly different than zero at _*any*_ timepoint.
+The purpose of the within-strain ANOVA test is to determine if any genes had a gene expression change that was significantly different than zero at _*any*_ timepoint.

 1. Create a new worksheet, naming it either "(STRAIN)_ANOVA" as appropriate.
 For example, you might call yours "wt_ANOVA" or "dHAP4_ANOVA"
 2. Copy the first three columns containing the "MasterIndex", "ID", and "Standard Name" from the "Master_Sheet" worksheet for your strain and paste it into your new worksheet.
 Copy the columns containing the data for your strain and paste it into your new worksheet.